 The EPA expressed concern over the pollutants that are released into the air via the incineration of biohazardous materials.
 With that noted, these pollutants are significantly less dangerous than the biohazardous materials that are incinerated in the first instance.

 The two most common methods for disposing of biohazardous materials are:

 Other less widely utilized methods for disposing of biohazardous materials are:

 - Chemical disinfection

 Definition of Biohazardous Waste

 A definition of biohazardous waste has been developed by the University of California:

-Biohazardous waste is potentially infectious waste.
+Biohazardous waste is a potentially infectious waste.
 Biohazardous waste can include blood, bodily fluids, and other biological material.
 It can also include other physical items contaminated by these fluids and other biological materials.
 These waste items are deemed a potential danger to the public and the environment.